numlinalg/RLinearAlgebra.jl/docs/src/manual/compression.md

 an output array and the `*` function should be used when you have not.
 !!! note "Effect of Cardinality on Multiplication"
     Provided the dimensions align you can provide a compressor to the left or right of a matrix or vector regardless of the `Cardinality`.
+However, if the direction applied does not align with the `Cardinality`, this could be a slower operation.

 ## Updating update_compressor!
 Because most compression techniques are randomized, it is likely that once you have a